 Traveling an extra 500 feet as a driver doesn’t take long, and the intersection design significantly reduces the chance of a severe or fatal car crash.

 For a bicyclist at most RCUTs, however, crossing or turning left means contending with drivers in that 500 feet of roadway and a left-turn lane.
 For a pedestrian, it means crossing an unfamiliar intersection and encountering out-of-direction travel.
 Neither of these experiences are convenient or comfortable.

 But are these experiences worse than at whatever the “conventional” alternative to the RCUT intersection would be?
 And what if there are ways to mitigate the safety and comfort concerns at the either intersection type?
 How can we compare these design alternatives for aspects of multimodal safety and comfort?

 The experience for people walking and biking at an RCUT intersection reflects a common issue among many alternative intersections built to date: pedestrians and bicyclists have not been prioritized in the design.
-An upcoming guidebook from NCHRP will address how this can be measured, and how improvements can be evaluated.
+A guidebook from NCHRP addresses how this can be measured, and how improvements can be evaluated.

 Alternative Intersections: Designed for Drivers

 An RCUT is just one example of an Alternative Intersection and Interchange, or A.I.I., a category that encompasses complex intersections designed to improve efficiency and safety for drivers.
 Common A.I.I.s include the Diverging Diamond Interchange, Median U-Turn, Displaced Left Turn, Quadrant Roadway, Jughandle, and Continuous Green-T.